 We have a qualified first aider at every drink station as well as a roving 4WD dedicated to providing medical attention.
 All have radio communications to the OGSLSC for emergency purposes.
 A medical team is located at the finish line.

 Make your run enjoyable; prepare properly and run wisely!

 Hot weather advice

 In the event of hot conditions on race day, be sure to:

-- Adequately hydrate; Sports Medicine Australia recommends athletes drink 500mls before activity, 200mls every 20 minutes during activity and more than they are thirsty for after activity (at least 500mls).
+- Adequately hydrate.
+Sports Medicine Australia recommends athletes drink 500mls before activity, 200mls every 20 minutes during activity and more than they feel thirsty for after activity (at least 500mls).

 - Adjust your expectations.
 Run to finish, not to run your fastest.
 Depending upon the heat, you may need to slow your pace considerably.

 - Pay attention to your body.
 Heed the signs of heat injury.
-If you feel nauseated, dizzy, disoriented, headachy, or if you stop sweating-STOP RUNNING.
-Find shade if possible, cool yourself in the ocean shallows, seek medical attention from a drink station, roving 4WD or other runners who can relay your situation to the next nearest race official.
+If you feel nauseated, dizzy, disoriented, headachy, or if you stop sweating, STOP RUNNING.
+Find shade if possible, cool yourself in the ocean shallows, or seek medical attention from a drink station, roving 4WD or other runners who can relay your situation to the nearest race official.